Patrick Karegeya

 Patrick Karegeya (1960 – December 31, 2013) was a head of intelligence in Rwanda.
-He was a member of the Rwandan Patriotic Front (RPF) group that took power in Rwanda following the genocide and civil war.
+He was a member of the Rwandan Patriotic Front (RPF) group that took power in Rwanda following the genocide against Tutsi.
 After becoming a critic of RPF leader Paul Kagame, he was stripped of his rank and jailed.
 Following a time in exile, he was assassinated in Johannesburg, South Africa on December 31, 2013.

 Early life, rise in Uganda

 Karegeya was born in Mbarara in southwestern Uganda.
 He was a member of the Kinyarwanda speaking Tutsi people who had been exiled to Uganda from Rwanda following the 1959 Hutu revolution.
 As part of this tight knit community, from an early age he knew future RPF leaders like Kagame and Kayumba Nyamwasa.
 Karegeya earned a Bachelor of Law degree from Makerere University in Kampala, the same university attended by many post-colonial African leaders.

 Like other Tutsi exiles, including RPF founder Fred Rwigyema, Karegeya joined the National Resistance Army (NRA) in Uganda.
 The NRA had been fighting the Ugandan Bush War.
 The war was led by Yoweri Museveni who was attempting to overthrow Ugandan president Milton Obote.
 According to his own account, he was arrested in June 1982 and charged with treason, spending three years in jail.
 After serving his sentence he rejoined the NRA as a lieutenant in Ugandan military intelligence.
 He claims the decision to invade Rwanda was made at this time by the Tutsi exiles while Kagame was studying in the United States.